Author

 Show More

 But back to my Dad's story: Life in Europe right after World War II was not easy, but things improved quickly for most people.
-After they married, my mother supported my father while he completed an education as social worker.
+After they married, my mother supported my father while he completed an education as a social worker.
 As we know, skills and training is the key to social mobility.
 Once he secured regular work as a qualified children day-care professional, my Dad's lot improved.

 My Dad was always a charming and inspiring person; his enthusiasm and zest for life was contagious.
 Although his upbringing brought him little in terms of formal education, he picked up everything he needed to know by himself.
 In spite of growing up in the heart of a big city, he loved nature and studied fishes and birds and like here: insects.
 He is showing my sister and me how to catch butterfli